No matter how hard we try and how many different feeder species we get, we simply can’t replicate the richness of the natural leopard gecko diet.

 For all age groups of geckos – gut load the insects prior to each feeding and have a calcium tray (with or without D3) available in the tank.
 If leos won’t touch the tray, a high-quality multivitamin should be enough.

 For juvenile leos that are fed every day, opinions are divided – dusting every meal, or every other meal.
 I’d go for every other day, provided that the diet is varied and that the all-age-groups recommendations above are respected.
-For non-varied staple diets (e.g., mealworms only) or for youngsters that won’t touch their calcium tray and don’t have UVB light, dusting every meal is better.
+For non-varied staple diets (e.g., mealworms only) or for youngsters that won’t touch their calcium tray, dusting every meal is better.

 For breeding females – dust at every feeding with a potent high-quality supplement such as Repashy Calcium Plus.